 Typically the IRS will give you an opportunity to refute any negative results and explain the discrepancies.
 If no agreement is reached, the IRS notifies you of the tax discrepancy and for you, the next step is via the judicial process.
 The difficult part of the judicial process is that you have to pay the tax, penalties and interest first before you can go to court.
 Often just the initial costs for a legal battle will well exceed the total tax obligation.
 In general, if it is less than $10,000, pay the bill and move on with life.

 Some final advice, it is by far cheaper and superior to run a by the book restaurant than to try and cheat the IRS.
 I often shake my head when a client describes their techniques because I point out the real positives of having a well managed restaurant.
 Typically the taxpayer pays no more than 30% as taxes on net incomes.
-So even if you were to take a net $100 per day, which I find difficult to fathom in a small business restaurant, you are talking about $36,000 per year.
+Even if you were to take a net $100 per day, which I find difficult to fathom in a small business restaurant, you are talking about $36,000 per year.
 The combined tax on this is around $12,000.

 You are willing to risk your business and your family’s livelihood over $1,000 per month?
 Better yet, if your business is performing this well, you should entertain expanding the business to more locations.
 The banks will love to loan you money with that kind of performance.
 Think bigger and better instead of trying to cheat your way to avoiding taxes.
 Seriously, figuring out how much a restaurant makes in revenue isn’t rocket science.
 Act on Knowledge.